 The first version of Ferrari’s logo was designed 13 years before the company was established.
 In 1916 Count Francesco Baracca painted a prancing stallion on the fuselage of his fighter plane.
-In this way he celebrated his first victory against the Austrians.
-In two years the number of aerial fights he won equaled 34, and he was often called “The Cavalier of the Skies”.
+In this way, he celebrated his first victory against the Austrians.
+In two years the number of aerial fights he won equaled 34, and he was often called “The Cavalier of the Skies.”

-That year the Alfa Romeo company left the competition and Enzo Ferrari established his team together with a plant Alfa Romeo team under the name of Scuderia Ferrari.
+That year the Alfa Romeo Company left the competition, and Enzo Ferrari established his team together with a plant Alfa Romeo team under the name of Scuderia Ferrari.
 Therefore, the story of Ferrari’s logo began from Alfa Romeo’s racing race cars.
-It is worth noting the best friend of pilot Francesco Barakka who for many years fighted side by side with him in the same regiment used the rampant horse on Ducati motorcycles.
+It is worth noting the best friend of pilot Francesco Barakka who for many years fought side by side with him in the same regiment used the rampant horse on Ducati motorcycles.
 However, after the glory of Enzo Ferrari began to rise he took a back seat.
 The symbols of SF (Scuderia Ferrari) on the Ferrari’s logo, in a translation from Italian, it means Ferrari stable.
-The logo Ferrari was attached to the first racing car of the Italian company in the 1946.
+The logo Ferrari was attached to the first racing car of the Italian company in 1946.

 The car Ferrari 250 GTO of the 1963 year of production is the most expensive car in the world.
 In this time 36 cars were let out from the conveyor, the price of each car was 18.000 dollars.
-In the 1985, at the Sotheby auction, Ferrari 250 GTO was sold for over 10 thousand pounds.
+In 1985, at the Sotheby auction, Ferrari 250 GTO was sold for over 10 thousand pounds.
 Three years later, an American businessman acquired a similar red car with the logo Ferrari for over 2 million dollars.
-In the 1994, Ferrari 250 GTO of the 1963 set a new record; it was sold for 13,3 million dollars.
+In 1994, Ferrari 250 GTO of 1963 set a new record; it was sold for 13,3 million dollars.
 For the last time, when Ferrari 250 GTO 1963 was put up for bids, the organizers got 15,7 million pounds for it.
 The economists calculated that it is 30 times more profitable to invest money in these cars than to make investments in gold.

 Ferrari logo description